 We can extend some of the reasoning first introduced in the previous section to try to answer these questions.
 In this case, rather than asking whether the criteria under consideration are serving merely as proxies for some characteristic of concern, we could instead ask whether the choice of criteria can be justified by demonstrating that they actually serve the stated goals of the decision maker.
 Decision-making processes that do little to serve these goals, but nevertheless subject specific groups to systematically less favorable outcomes raise the same question about relevance that arise in cases of intentional and direct discrimination.
 If the chosen criteria lack relevance to the decision at hand, but result in systematic relative disadvantage for a specific group, then relying on them can easily become functionally equivalent to relying on group membership directly despite its lack of relevance to the decision at hand.
 In both cases, the reliance on irrelevant criteria is objectionable because it results in systematic relative disadvantage for particular groups.

 Equality of opportunity

 What about a process that produces disparities in outcomes but does, in fact, serve to advance the goals of the decision maker?
 This is a harder case to reason about.
 But before doing so, let’s take a step back.

-The goal of limiting discrimination is often said to be equality of opportunity.
+Equality of opportunity is an idea that many scholars see as the goal of limiting discrimination.
 Equality of opportunity can be understood in both narrow and broad terms.
 The narrow view holds that we should treat similar people similarly given their current degree of similarity.
 The broad view holds that we should organize society in such a way that people of similar ability and ambition can achieve similar outcomes.
 A position somewhere in the middle holds that we should treat seemingly dissimilar people similarly, on the belief that their current degree of dissimilarity is the result of something that we should discount (e.g., past injustice or misfortune).
 Let’s tackle each view in turn, and see what each would imply about the question above.